whz1076140740/Intro-NLP---Final-Project--Booking-Reviews-Sentiment-Analysis/README.md

  #### clean data, translate to english
  #### find reviews relation with months, rating - we descard to impute not-commented reviews with KNN imputing by Rating and Months.
  ##### Rating(conatins too many variance with sentiment score)
+ #### after looking months relation and review numbers, we pick 2023 Jan to 2024 Jan.

  ### 3. Sentiment Analysis
  #### Sentiment Analysis on reviews, average by months of that year, imputing not-commented reviews with average sentiment score of that month and city
+ #### after looking months relation and Sentiment score, we pick 2023 Jan to 2024 Jan.

  ### 4. Diff-in-Diff
  #### Diff-in-Diff, treatment = high,low seasonal.